Vault (gymnastics): Dimensions

-Routines
+Vault as gymnastic skill

 To perform a vault, the gymnast runs down a runway (the run), which is usually padded or carpeted.
-They hurdle onto a springboard and spring onto the vault with their hands (the preflight or first flight, and block).
+They hurdle onto a springboard and spring onto the vault with their hands (the preflight or first flight and block).
 For vaults in the Yurchenko family, the gymnast will put their hands onto a mat that is placed before the springboard, round-off onto the board, and do a back handspring onto the vault.
 The off-flight may be as simple as leaping over the apparatus or as complicated as executing several twists and turns in the air.
 The gymnast then lands on the mat on the other side of the apparatus.

-Scoring and rules

-Gymnasts are expected to land cleanly, with no hops or steps, and within a set landing zone on the landing mat.
-They must also demonstrate good technique and execution in the actual vault.
-Falling or stepping on landing incurs deduction, as will lack of height off the table, or distance from the table.